jronallo/iiif-image/readme.md

 The goal is to have `iiif-image` be compliant with all levels of [version 2.1](http://iiif.io/api/image/2.1/compliance/) of the API.
 It is not there yet.
 The following is what I believe to be the current compliance level.

-`IIIFImageRequestParser` should be able to extract parameters from all valid Image Request URLs.
+`ImageRequestParser` should be able to extract parameters from all valid Image Request URLs.
 It does not enforce any quality or format as this is left up to the server to determine what it wants to support.
 This also means that qualities and formats not mentioned in the specification will be treated like any other value.

-`IIIFImageInformerJP2Kakadu` ought to provide most (all?) of the information needed about an image without having to know about the particulars of the image server.
+`InformerJP2Kakadu` ought to provide most (all?) of the information needed about an image without having to know about the particulars of the image server.

-`IIIFImageExtractorJP2Kakadu` is believed to comply with Level 0 in all aspects but some parameters at a higher level.
+`ExtractorJP2Kakadu` is believed to comply with Level 0 in all aspects but some parameters at a higher level.

 - Region: Level 1
 - Size: Level 1 (except sizeByPct)